papaj2139/trans/README.md

     trans -c "*"
     #draw a big flag with custom dimensions using "#"
     trans big -w 60 -he 20 --char="#"
+    ```
+* centering and borders:
+    ```bash
+    #center the default small flag
+    trans --center

+    #draw a big flag with a border
+    trans big --border

+    #draw a medium flag, centered, with a custom border character
+    trans medium --center --border --border-char "+"

+    #draw a tiny flag with a custom border character and color (ansi escape code)
+    trans tiny --border --border-char='X' --border-color-esc '\033[38;2;255;255;0m'
+    ```
 **important notes on options**

 * short options with valeus (e.g. -w 50) require the value to be next to the argument